A Recent Study Reveals Alarming Increase in Older Workers on Zero-Hour Contracts

-Instead, some lenders may assess your mortgage affordability on multiples of your annualised contract rate – which might support a successful mortgage application as soon as your contract starts.
+Lenders may instead determine your mortgage eligibility based on multiples of your annualized contract rate, which could lead to a successful mortgage application once your contract begins.

 How can I improve my chances of getting a mortgage while on a temporary contract?